|Quick Facts: Industrial Production Managers|

 Industrial production managers oversee the daily operations of manufacturing and related plants.
 They coordinate, plan, and direct the activities used to create a wide range of goods, such as cars, computer equipment, or paper products.

-The median annual wage of industrial production managers was $87,160 in May 2010.
+The median annual wage for industrial production managers was $97,140 in May 2016.

 Compare the job duties, education, job growth, and pay of industrial production managers with similar occupations.